ibm-cloud-docs/SecureGateway/securegateway_updates.md

 ### Fixes
 {: #v186fp1-fixes}

-- Resolves unexpected error when there is network latency between SG client and SG server
+- Resolve unexpected error when there is network latency between SG client and SG server
-- Resolves error when using RPM installer with upgrade operation
+- Resolve error when using RPM installer with upgrade operation
 - Enhance the handling when both side close the connection in the same time

 ## v1.8.6